 Configuring Custom Multi-factor Authentication

-You may configure a rule from your Dashboard > Rules for custom MFA processes, which allow you to define the conditions that will trigger additional authentication challenges.
+You may configure a rule from your Dashboard > Rules for custom multi-factor authentication (MFA) processes, which allow you to define the conditions that will trigger additional authentication challenges.
 Rules can be used to force MFA for users of certain applications, or for users with particular user metadata or IP ranges, among other triggers.

 The provider setting